EthicalYuu/EthicalYuu/README.md

 👋 Hi there!
-I'm Yussif Abdalla, a passionate Computer Engineer with a keen interest in software development.
-Currently on the journey to becoming a proficient programmer, I specialize in Java programming and love scripting in Python.
+I'm Yussif Abdalla, a passionate Computer Engineer with a deep interest in software development.
+I enjoy exploring tools and programming languages, tailoring my choices to suit the unique needs of each project I undertake.

 <h3 align="left">Connect with me:</h3>
 <p align="left">